 Every state has it's own set of rules and you've got to follow those, not just the ones you like better.

 And second, when it comes to determining support, there is a very good chance those calculators you found on the Internet may not be correct.

 For example, when it comes to child support, in all 50 states, child support calculators aren’t formulas, but rather, guidelines that suggest a minimum of amount of child support to be paid.
 And there are a number of things that aren’t even included.

 Then there's the alimony calculators you see out there.
 There are websites that list them for all 50 states.
 But guess what?
 As of this writing, only a handful of states I know of have guidelines for alimony.

 So basically, the other guidelines could be guesses, opinions, or outright lies.

 And even the states that have some sort of guidelines, they may not be applicable in all situations.
 Not only that, but they also can be open to interpretation and negotiation (just as with child support).

 There is a lot of incorrect information on the Internet, no two divorces are the same and these issues are way too complex to try to figure out yourself.

 A helpful tip for a successful divorce mediation is for you and your spouse to wait for your family mediator to guide you through these topics.

 This way, you and your spouse will be aware of how the issues apply to your case in your state and you can then make informed decisions for your mediation agreement that are right for your particular situation.

-Tip #7: Don’t involve friends/family in your divorce proceedings.
+Tip #7: Don’t involve friends/family in your divorce mediation.

 Then there’s the issue of bias.
 Naturally, they care about you and will want to make you feel better, so they’re going to take your side and tell you whatever you want to hear.